Composite Ramsey theorems via trees: The general case

 In this section we prove Theorem \ref{thm:main}.
 As mentioned previously, all of the combinatorial ideas needed for the proof are already present in the two concrete cases discussed in Section \ref{concrete}, so we suggest that the reader focus on understanding those proofs.
 We only include the technical proofs in this section for the purpose of completeness and verification.

-The proof will split into three cases depending on the structure of the family $\mathcal{B}$.
-Throughout we will need to work in the space of many variabled rational polynomials for the reasons discussed after the proof of Theorem \ref{iterated 2}.
+The proof will split into three independent cases depending on the structure of the family $\mathcal{B}$.
+Throughout we will need to work in the space of many variabled rational polynomials for the reasons discussed after the proof of Proposition \ref{iterated 2}.

 \begin{proposition} Let $\mathbb{P}_n=C_1\cup...\cup C_R$ be a finite coloring, $P\subset \mathbb{P}_{n+1}$ a finite set of polynomials, and $\mathcal{B}$ a geometric Ramsey family.
-There is an infinite $X\subseteq \mathbb{P}_n$ and a $B\in\mathcal{B}$ such that is monochromatic. \end{proposition}
+There is an infinite $A\subseteq \mathbb{P}_n$ and a $B\in\mathcal{B}$ such that is monochromatic. \end{proposition}

 \begin{proof}

 As in the special cases proved in Section \ref{concrete}, our goal is to build a color focusing tree.

 \begin{claim} There are finite sets of polynomials $P_0,...,P_R\subset \mathbb{P}_{n+1},$ elements $d_0,...,d_R\in \mathbb{P}_n,$ and a tree of infinite monochromatic sets $A_t$ for $t\in T=\bigcup_{0\leq i\leq R+1}\prod_{j<i}P_{j}$ such that